getMADD.com

 2005 2,964,381 43,510 1.47 17,590 0.59

 Note: Alcohol related fatalities are obtained using the New Methodology (Multiple Imputation).
-Source: NHTSA statistics branch FARS [End of government information]
+Source: NHTSA statistics branch FARS.
+All info above is official government info, except that which is in brackets [ ].

 2002 is when they started using their new method of calculating called "The New Methodology."
 According to the NHTSA: The New Methodology results in figures 1 or 2% higher than the "Old Methodology".